Book Review: The Seven Core Principles of Waldorf Education ~ New Release June 24 2017

 The reader will find, as the Core Principles are elaborated from there, a genuine profile of Waldorf education in its essence.
 Every aspect of this very point of the spiritual being the most practical idea that can now save humanity from a dry, dead-ended, materialistic vision of life on earth.
 The seven-year phases of child development, the curriculum that is designed to perfectly meet those phases, the urgent need for teachers to be acting out of freedom from dictates beyond the classroom, the importance of the teacher-student relationship for life, and the unique methodology that proceeds from these other principles, all point to these ineffable facets of Waldorf education.

-This book would warrant careful study by parents and teachers to determine what it is that each community surrounding a school really wants, and whether that is truly what is wanted — a Waldorf school.
+This book would warrant careful study by parents and teachers to determine what it is that each community surrounding a school wants, and whether that is genuinely what is wanted — a Waldorf school.

 For one principle, woven throughout all seven principles, is that of wholeness.
 It is not possible to take bits and pieces of the ideas that are apparent in a Waldorf school and still to claim that the entity is one.
 The interconnectedness of all that occurs at a school like this is paramount and must be recognized.
-It cannot survive discarding this or that principle, or taking the ones that we like the best and discarding the others.
-The first Waldorf school, and all Waldorf schools, work to sustain wholeness to reflect each child who comes to it: whole, complex, and shining.
+It cannot survive to discard this or that principle, or taking the ones that we like the best and discarding the others.
+The first Waldorf school and all Waldorf schools work to sustain wholeness to reflect each child who comes to it: whole, complex, and shining.